M4rt4M/cypress-workshop/README.md

 2. Check Cypress has been installed

-Within the command line run `cypress --version` and check you get something similar to
+Within the command line run `yarn cypress --version` and check you get something similar to
 ```
 Cypress package version: 9.5.4
 Cypress binary version: 9.5.4